CMST Graduate Application Requirements

 - TOEFL or IELTS scores for international applicants

-- One official transcript from every college or university you have attended
+- One official transcript from each college or university you have attended

 Submission of Required Materials

-The applicant must complete and submit the form, fee, and sample of scholarly writing (items #1, #2 and #7 above) via the online site.
+The applicant must complete and submit the form, fee, and all required documents (items #6-8) via the online website.

-Official GRE and as applicable TOEFL or IELTS scores (items #3 & #4 above) must be submitted electronically by the testing organization to the LSU Graduate School.
+Official GRE and applicable TOEFL or IELTS scores (items #3 & #4 mentioned above) must be submitted electronically by the testing organization to the LSU Graduate School.

 Louisiana State University